Intravenous/Project-2/README.md

 `Birthday.js`

 Birthday.js was the main classical component created for the birthday playlist functionality.
 It consisted of three states; birthdayInput, birthdayArray and data.
-It also rendered the three input fields to capture a user’s birthdate.
+BirthdayInput was an object consisting of three strings, representing the constituent parts of a birthdate; day, month and year.

 ```js